Hackinator07/thebirdiebriefing.github.io/src/data/articles/queen-city-round-4-2025.md

 The crowd looked ill, and Hull incredulous.

 She stepped away from her own putt twice, plumb bobbed her [TP Hydro Blast](https://www.taylormadegolf.com/TP-Hydro-Blast-Soto-/DW-TA327.html?lang=en_US) like she was lining up a bet she couldn't afford to lose, then rolled it.
 Dead center.
 Pin still in as always.
-And with that, she won her first event of 2025 (the streak of different winners staying alive: 25 different winners in 24 events).
+And with that, she won her first event of 2025.

 "I didn't really process it," Hull said afterward.
 "Jeeno played great today.
 She was very solid.
 Unfortunate what happened to her on the last hole.
 At the end of the day, I just felt like I needed a little bit of luck on my side in the last few years because I don't feel like it's ever gone my way and it's finally got my way for once.
 Every dog has its day."